 Freshness practices:

-• Regular content audits
+• Regular content audits (quarterly at minimum)

 • Update outdated information